I don’t have time to work with a coach. How will this work?

-No, as a life coach, I will be focusing only on helping you find the solutions you need so you can have the life you want.
-You are the client, I’m your sidekick.
-I also DO NOT accept insurance because life coaching isn’t covered.
+No, as a Self-Care coach, I will be focusing only on helping you find the solutions you need so you can better care for yourself AND your family.
+You are the client, I’m your coach.
+I also DO NOT accept insurance because life coaching isn’t covered by health insurance.

 What is the difference between life coaching and therapy?